-For example the thousands of years old Sumerian myth, predating Christ, of the descent of goddess Innana, queen of Heaven, into the underworld.
+For example the thousands of years old Sumerian myth, predating Christ by 2500 years, of the descent of goddess Innana, queen of Heaven, into the underworld.
 She dies during her journey and her dead body is left to rot on a stake.
 Yet she is miraculously brought to life again.
 Resurrected she rescues the souls of the peaceful dead from the underworld.

 In 304 AD, just 17 years before Christianity became the state religion, a Persian saviour was declared "protector" of the Roman Empire.
 It was godman Mithras who was miraculously born on December 25th in the presence of three shepherds in a cave.
 His followers also celebrated a symbolic meal of bread and wine.

 Early Church fathers, such as Justin Martyr, Tertullian, and Irenaeus, were understandably disturbed by these similarities and resorted to desperate excuses to explain them, such as that they were the result of diabolical mimicry.
 They accused the devil of "plagiarism by anticipation", of deviously copying the true story of Jesus before it had actually happened in an attempt to mislead the flock!

 The evidence from Paul's letters is that the congregations of the Christ were attractive associates and that their emerging mythology was found to be exciting.
 A spirited cult formed on the model of the mystery religions, complete with entrance baptisms, rites of recognition (the holy kiss), ritualized meals (the lord's supper), the notion of the spiritual presence of the lord, and the creation of liturgical materials such as acclamations, doxologies, confessions of faith, and Christ hymns."
 (Mack pp. 219-220)